My Refuge House restores survivors of online sexual exploitation of children (OSEC), commercial sexual exploitation (CSE) and abuse.

 How MRH began:

 My Refuge House began in 2008 when one small church in Southern California resolved to do something to help meet the needs of survivors of commercial sexual exploitation and abuse.
-A woman in the church read “Terrify No More: Young Girls Held Captive and the Daring Undercover Operation to Win Their Freedom.” by the founder of International Justice Mission, Gary A. Haugen.
-She started giving the book to other church members and soon they were all united in the need to do something to create change in the world of human trafficking.
+Everyone united with a purpose after one woman read and shared “Terrify No More”, a book authored by the founder of International Justice Mission, Gary A. Haugen.

 They focused on Cebu, Philippines due to the high level of trafficking that happens in the area.
 As one of the most developed provinces in the Philippines, Cebu is a global hub for business and tourism, which has created a high demand for sex trafficking.
 The church raised the funds to build the original home for My Refuge House.

-Over the years, this church, along with other churches, organizations, and people have continued to supporting and encouraging My Refuge House to fulfill our mission.
+Over the years, churches, organizations, and people (secular and non-secular alike) have continued uniting to support and encourage My Refuge House to fulfill our mission.
 Together, we are Restoring One Life At A Time.